High School students continue their efforts to light up villages after successful first distribution!

 Young People Making a Difference

 Solar Lanterns: 1752 pcs/Solar Bulbs: 1000 pcs

 Learn More About It

-- A family, composed of 5-7 people, earn around $50 a month.
-Of that money, about 15 – 30% is used to buy kerosene or diesel fuel for their lighting needs.
-50% of their budget goes to food.
-The rest is devoted to healthcare, education, and their other needs.
+- A family, composed of 5-7 people, earn around $90 a month.
+Of that money, about 30% is used to buy kerosene for their lighting needs.
+The rest is used on food and education, among other expenses.

-- Solar lights will allow families to allocate their budgets to more important matters such as education and nutrition, to allow them to alleviate themselves from their current poverty.
+- Solar lights will allow families to allocate their budgets to more important matters such as education and nutrition.

-We’d like to thank the Spirit of Edsa Foundation, Rotary Club of Nisku-Leduc, the Rotary Club of Edmonton West, the Rotary Club of Victoria, the Rotary Club of Virac, the Calmar Secondary School Interact Club, University of the Philippines Diliman Business Administration Council, PAREF Southridge School, and Gunn High School.
-Their support has been invaluable to the project.
+Special thanks to Rotary Club of Nisku-Leduc, the Rotary Club of Edmonton West, the Calmar Secondary School Interact Club, and Gunn High School, for their generous support of this project.

 And last but not least, a very special thank you to Energizer, who graciously provided support with all aspects of this project.